adobe-commerce/partner-day-accs/README.md

 ### Define `rating` field on `products` query

 At this point we have added the Ratings source to the mesh.
-Now lets create the `ratings` field on the `products` query.
+Now let's create the `ratings` field on the `products` query.
 Add the following contents to the `mesh_config.json` file under `meshConfig`:

 ```json
 "additionalTypeDefs": "type Rating { average: Int, total: Int } extend type SimpleProductView { rating: Rating }",